 So, if your child will do better in a smaller school rather than a large public school, that’s the one case where Doug recommends going with the smaller private school.
 If you can afford it, it is worth the extra money.

-How Much Debt Should Families Go Into When Going After Certain Degrees?
+How Much Debt Should Families Go Into When Considering Certain Degrees?

 There is not one single number that will indicate whether or not it is worth going into debt in order to pay for a college education.
 It depends on the college and the degree.